Dinger's Aviation Pages

 It was in June of 1940, the month before the "official" start of the Battle of Britain, that the Spitfire saw a brief flurry of successes against the first tentative night raids on Britain by the Luftwaffe.
 On the night of the 18th/19th of June, "Sailor" Malan even managed to shoot down two Heinkel He 111 bombers at night in quick succession, while on the very same night, two other Spitfire pilots also shot down Heinkel He111s.³ Later in the month, on the night of the 26th/27th, another three Heinkels were claimed by Spitfire pilots.
 But the Spitfire squadrons were never again to equal this string of victories.

-In truth, both the Spitfire and Hurricane proved to be poor night fighters.
-Without any airborne radar equipment and with no ground-based radar coverage over land for the first two years of the war, they struggled to find enemy bombers during the night.
+In truth, the Spitfire proved to be a poor night fighter.
 Of the three single-engined fighters available, the Spitfire Hurricane and Defiant, the Spitfire proved the least suited to the night fighter role.
-Its long nose restricted vision and its narrow-track undercarriage led to many accidents when taking off and landing at night.
+Its long nose restricted vision and its narrow-track undercarriage led to many accidents when taking off and landing at night (the Spitfire prototype was damaged during night-flying trials).
 The sparks and flames thrown out from the Merlin engine's exhausts could spoil the night vision of the RAF pilots, while the dull glow emitted from the exhausts could alert German bomber crews to their presence.
 These problems were alleviated by fitting "blinker" plates on the side of the aircraft to shield the exhausts from the view of the pilots and coating the exhausts with a thick coat of red lead paint to stop them from glowing.
 The Hurricane, with its wide-track undercarriage and twin landing lights, was better suited to night-flying, so much so that they were often used for night intruder sorties over Northern France and Belgium.
 The Defiant proved the best of the three fighter types for night fighter duties.
 It too had a wide-track undercarriage and twin landing lights, while the extra pair of eyes of the rear gunner helped spot enemy bombers and its slightly higher fuel capacity meant longer patrol times in search of the enemy.
 More importantly, the turret-mounted armament meant that the Defiant could approach its target from the side or below (in a

 no-allowance scenario) and more easily keep it in view if it took evasive manoeuvres.
 Whereas, both the Spitfire and Hurricane would usually lose sight of an enemy bomber in the dark if it dropped below their noses.

 But that was not the end of the Spitfire's use at night.
-Up until the end of 1942, Spitfire squadrons flying the Spitfire Mk V were still deemed to be day-and-night fighters with all Spitfire pilots in these squadrons expected to fly at least one hour at night each month to "keep their hand in" (although many pilots seemed to have managed to avoid this duty⁴).
+Up until the end of 1942, Spitfire squadrons flying the Spitfire Mk V, with the "A" or "B" wing that had the retractable landing light, were still deemed to be day-and-night fighters with the expectation their pilots would do practice flights at night to "keep their hand in" (although many pilots seemed to have managed to avoid this duty).
 The usual means of employing Spitfires were on so-called "fighter nights" when a number of fighters would be detailed to patrol over a likely target city at different heights.
 In his book

-"From The Cockpit-Spitfire", Wing Commander Tom Neil recorded in some detail what may have been the last Spitfire "fighter night" sortie of the war, from RAF Woodvale in defence of Liverpool during November 1942.
+"From The Cockpit-Spitfire", Wing Commander Tom Neil recorded in some detail what may have been the last Spitfire "fighter night" sorties of the war, by seven pilots of No 41 Squadron from RAF Woodvale in defence of Liverpool on the night of the 29th of November 1942.
 The introduction of the AMES Type 7 Ground-Controller-Interception (GCI) radar, capable of tracking enemy bombers over land and guiding radar-equipped Beaufighters and Mosquitos to interceptions, made the use of the "fighter night" tactic redundant.

-That the Spitfire should not be used as a night fighter in the longer term seems to have been determined some months earlier when it was decided to omit the retractable landing light under the port wing on the new C-type "universal" wing introduced on Spitfire production lines in mid-1942 and used on the Spitfire Marks VII, VIII and IX.
+That the Spitfire should not be used as a night fighter in the longer term seems to have been determined some months earlier when it was decided to omit the retractable landing light under the port wing on the new C-type "universal" wing introduced on Spitfire production lines in mid-1942 and used on late production Spitfire Mk Vs and the Spitfire Marks VII, VIII and IX.

-Many years later, a Spitfire did fly in an black colour scheme again.
+Many years later, a Spitfire did fly in a black colour scheme again.
 The

 Battle of Britain Memorial Flight's Spitfire Mk XVI, TE311 flew in a coating of black primer (except for rudder, elevator and undercarriage doors) during the 2017 display season.